 I sent a thank-you note to Robert and Kate Van Winkle Keller, describing how the puzzle was solved.
 Kitty Keller wrote back a short note, "A perfect use of all the work Bob put into the indexing project.
 BTW, George [Fogg] and I reconstructed the Merrill book, New Country Dances from Maine—it's available from the Colonial Music Institute."

 David and I continued discussing the dance.
 He wrote:

 This strikes me as a nice, easy first triple minor dance to include in an ECD program for relative beginners.
 You know, there are two charming jigs (in A) called “The Enchanted Wood.”
 See: http://abcnotation.com/searchTunes?q=enchanted&f=c&o=a&s=20

 And they seem to be from about the right place and time.
 Both are from the same English collection, published in 1788.
 See: http://tunearch.org/wiki/Enchanted_Wood_(1)_(The) and http://tunearch.org/wiki/Enchanted_Wood_(2)_(The)

-Flushed with a successful hunt, I wrote Tony Parkes to tell him of our find.
+Flushed with the pleasure of a successful hunt, I wrote Tony Parkes to tell him of our find.
 I was more than a little taken aback when he replied that he remembered that Louise Winston had included The Enchanted Wood on her program, this from 45 years earlier!
 He also supplied the identification (The Roberts, a couple dance) for one of the remaining mysteries, a tune being played at the very start of the program, with no calling.
 The log for that tape is now finished and will be added to the records at UNH.
 And yes, I've added the instructions and tunes to my repertoire.
 Time for the next project!